andre-araujo/react-styleguide/README.md

 ## Components

-To help component creation, [react-create-component](https://github.com/andre-araujo/react-create-component) can be used.
+[react-create-component](https://github.com/andre-araujo/react-create-component) can be used to help component creation.

 Each component has the following structure:
 ```